georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 <p align="center">
   <img src="/img/posts/fraud_prod/graphs/2_status_by_gender.png" />
 </p>
 The number of fraud claims by gender is close to being evenly split, although females have a hair more.
+Combined betwee fraud and non-faud claims, females seem to have more auto accident claimes than males.
+So much for putting the age old adage about females not having the best driving skills finally to bed.

 ### Witnesses
 <p align="center">
   <img src="/img/posts/fraud_prod/graphs/status_by_witnesses.png" />
 </p>

-Surprisingly there seems to be more witnesses when there are fraud claims than not.
+Surprisingly, fraud claims are more apt to have witnesses, than not.

 ### Police Report Available